Financial education and employee participation – a strong duo

-Financial education is the foundation for successful employee participation programs
+Financial literacy is the foundation for successful employee participation

-Employee participation programs (EPP) can quickly become complex.
-Every program is different, as is the understanding of the EPP’s benefits, and the resulting expectations, goals, and options.
+Employee participation programs (EPPs) can quickly become complex.
+Every program is different, as is employees’ understanding of the EPP’s benefits, their expectations, goals, and available options.

-Organizations must establish a common understanding of the EPP through authentic internal communication, and the provision of basic financial knowledge.
+Organizations must establish a common understanding of the EPP through authentic internal communication, and by providing basic financial knowledge.

 Three reasons to promote financial education

-Organizations offer Employee Participation Programs as a voluntary, additional benefit to enable employees to share in the company’s success.
+Organizations offer EPPs as voluntary, additional benefits to enable employees to share in the company’s success.
 These monetary benefits are part of the Total Rewards System.
-As with other benefits, the added value for employees only becomes apparent when they are used—and this is a voluntary step, with no influence on the working relationship.
+As with other benefits, the real value for employees only becomes clear when employees actually use them—and participation is always voluntary, with no impact on employment status.

-For this reason, it is critical that EPPs have a clear value proposition, a good story, and an attention-grabbing campaign that stands out from the noise of daily internal communication.
-Professional design that attracts attention and interest in the EPP must be accompanied by persuasive and informative content.
+For this reason, EPPs need a clear value proposition, a compelling story, and an attention-grabbing campaign that stands out from the noise of daily internal communication.
+A professionally designed campaign builds awareness and sparks interest in the EPP, which must be supported by persuasive and informative content.

 1. Informed employees = appreciative employees